Purdue-CS193/homework-0-andrewt1018/index.md

+# Andrew Tan's First CS193 Homework

+## List of my favorite things about CS193
+- The instructors seem cool
+- Pragmatic content and knowledge
+- I get to use my new 512 GB midnight blue M2 Macbook Air (just wanted to flex a bit)

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.